sujeetkv/ci-base-model/README.md

 By- Sujeet <sujeetkv90@gmail.com>

 CodeIgniter Base Model is an extended CI_Model class to use in your CodeIgniter applications.
 It provides a bunch of CRUD operation methods to perform database interaction easier in our application, with provision of intelligent table name guessing and assigning primary key of model automatically.
-It makes database interactions code DRY and also provide inter-model relation feature giving a little bit of ORM features.
+It makes database interactions code DRY and also provide inter-model relation feature giving a little bit of ORM flavour.

 Synopsis
 --------